Sleitnick/luau-api/docs/guide/tags.md

 local bar = newBar()
 ```

 Now, let's add a function into the mix.
-This function wants to take an instance of "Foo" and print out its "n" property.
+This function wants to take an instance of "Foo" and print out its "data_len" property.
 However, how can we check if the value is actually Foo?
 We can at least verify its a userdata, but nothing much more yet:
 ```cpp title="Print Foo Data Length"
 int print_foo_data_len(lua_State* L) {
 	luaL_argexpected(L, lua_isuserdata(L, 1), 1, "userdata");